iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 Any throttle command less than 100% will be scaled between 0 and the maximum.
 If the module is in Voltage mode, and its maximum voltage is set to 24V then a 50% throttle command will cause the module to apply a drive voltage of 12V.

-.. error:: Review the sections below where we say certain commands will cause cetain spins.
-May want to mention zero spin throttle or arming in there or before there?
-They would affect spinning

 Maximum Voltage
 ################
 The maximum voltage is used when the module is configured to use :ref:`throttle_voltage_mode` mode.
 The maximum voltage can be configured using the *Max Volts* parameter under